Latest from our Consumer Rights and Laws Blog

 World Consumer Rights Day- Building a Digital World-Consumers can Trust

 National World Consumer Rights Day is observed on March 15 each year as a means of raising global awareness about consumer rights.
-WORLD Consumer Rights Day (WCRD) is an opportunity to promote the basic
+WORLD Consumer Rights Day (WCRD) is an opportunity to promote the basic rights of all consumers,

 Pradhan Mantri Awas Yojana

 This central government initiative has the rallying cry of ‘housing for all by 2022.
 Something of this scale and sweep necessarily involves partnering with various implementing agencies.
-As for beneficiaries, there are clear eligibility criteria and processes for getting the loan which they should be
+As for beneficiaries, there are clear eligibility criteria and processes for getting the loan which they should be aware of.

 There is a ‘Paid News’ epidemic